 We've all heard about cancer and we've heard about heart disease.
 But what about autoimmune disease?
 It is the third leading cause of death and yet many people have never heard of it or know exactly what it is.
 The National Institutes of Health estimates up to 24 million Americans suffer from autoimmune disease and close to 100 different autoimmune diseases have been identified.

 So, what is autoimmunity?
 It is an immune system attack against the body's own damaged tissues, organs, and hormones.
 Your body is literally attacking itself.
 Symptoms can include fatigue, dizziness, fever (low grade), general malaise, depression, hair loss, skin rashes, joint stiffness, and gastrointestinal issues.
-There are some indicators on blood tests which can support an autoimmune diagnosis including a low white blood cell level count (less than 4) and high monocyte count (greater than 7).
-Autoimmune disorders include Hashimoto's Thyroiditis, Grave's Disease, Lupus, Rheumatoid Arthritis, Multiple Sclerosis, Celiac Disease, and Raynauds.
+Autoimmune disorders include Hashimoto's Thyroiditis, Grave's Disease, Lupus, Rheumatoid Arthritis, Scleroderma, Multiple Sclerosis, Celiac Disease, and Raynauds.

 Triggers of autoimmunity include: